Timers

 Turn off the Loading Animation setting for a smooth animation.

-Next, link the Chart Component to a Timer that updates it at an intervals.
+Next, link the Chart Component to a Timer that updates it at a set interval.

 Starting and stopping timers